zhangyk8/zhangyk8.github.io/_pages/publications.md

 {% assign my_variable = false %}
 {% if my_variable != true %}
-The publications will be coming soon.
+My publications will be coming soon.
 {% else %}

 {% for post in site.publications reversed %}